dssoc/dssoc.github.io/course.md

 ***ChatGPT/Large Language Model Policy***

 ChatGPT and other Large Language Models (LLMs) are permitted in this class for some, but not all assignments.
 LLMs are permitted for use in labs and in-class coding exercises.
 But please be aware that LLMs can sometimes create more problems than they solve.
 Research indicates LLMs can be useful for learning how to write software code.
 But they are most useful to people who are already familiar with core concepts in software development who know what terms to use to prompt models to produce the code they hope to create.
 If you are new to coding, I encourage you not to rely too heavily on LLMs for this reason.
-LLMS <i> can</> be useful for interpreting code (i.e. explaining how it works), but remember that most LLMs remain prone to "hallucinations" that might inaccurately describe code, or produce code that does not run.
+LLMS can be useful for interpreting code (i.e. explaining how it works), but remember that most LLMs remain prone to "hallucinations" that might inaccurately describe code, or produce code that does not run.

 ChatGPT and other LLMs are <i>not</i> permitted for drafting text for your final paper.
 Though LLMs can easily write essays about well known topics, they cannot perform causal inference correctly, and therefore cannot write a research paper like the one you are assinged to create for this class.
 I do not employ any Generative AI detection tools in this class to review your writing, since research indicates they are not reliable.
 Instead, compliance with this policy relies upon your compliance with the Duke Community Standard.